Hawaii botanist rescues pup trapped for six days in 81-foot pit in Kauai forest

 “Thank you everybody who came and helped,” said the dog’s owner, Tarvan Orsatelli in a video clip.
 “He lost some weight.
 He’s been here for a week but he’s pretty good for falling 80 feet and never broke any bones… Thank you everybody.
 Aloha.”

-Orsatelli was able to track Orange down after he fell through the GPS tracker.
+Orsatelli was able to track Orange down through a GPS tracker after the dog fell.
 He said the dog has a special place in his heart, along with Williams, and all who rescued the pup.

 For five days, Orsatelli, friends and family members lowered food and water into the hole while trying to figure out how to get Orange out.
 The occasional whimpers or howls from Orange reassured them that he was still alive.